arjun1223/FaceLock/README.md

 5. Open FaceLock.
 It has no Dock icon; look for its face icon in the macOS menu bar.

 > [!WARNING]
 > Version 1.0 is ad-hoc signed and **not Apple-notarized**. macOS therefore cannot verify its developer or scan result.
-The safest option is to build the source yourself or wait for a notarized release.
 If you have reviewed the source and intentionally choose to run this build, first try to open it, then use **System Settings → Privacy & Security → Security → Open Anyway**, following [Apple's official instructions](https://support.apple.com/en-euro/102445).
 Never use random shell commands from the internet to disable Gatekeeper globally.

 ## First-time setup